rikardbelowaverage/webscraper/README.md

 5. User can see a plot of likes over time for the chosen twitter handle.

 ### Packages:
-Following packages are needed to be able to run the code: pandas</br>
+Following packages are needed to be able to run the code:</br>
+pandas</br>
 requests</br>
 base64</br>